cptdanko/mdt_ionic_tutorials/README.md

 The aim of this repo is to "house" all the code that I use to explain certain concepts in building Hybrid apps using Ionic Framework.
 # Current state
-At this point, it contains the sample code to
+At this point, it contains the sample code to,

     - Build an Ionic app using Firebase
     - Use Firebase for email based authentication
     - Save and Retrieve notes in a Firebase/Firestore using user credentials
     - REMEMBER!
 You need to add the environments file for this to work
-    - Build a reusable Angular component to upload an image(file) to Firebase storage If you would like to know more about this, then have a read of the following blogposts,
+    - Build a reusable Angular component to upload an image(file) to Firebase storage

+If you would like to know more about this, then have a read of the following blogposts,
 - [How to save user data with Firebase and Ionic]
 - [Reusable Angular/Ionic (4) component to upload images to Firebase storage]